 Below you can see performance dashboard.
 These performance counters are enabled by default with GPM and integrated into the existing performance dashboard allowing administrators to get a firsthand look at issues before they happen.

-As you can see, the new features in GPM 11.6 make this product a great tool for troubleshooting not only logon slowness but also overall Citrix session performance – it is also one of the first monitoring tools to gather data from NVIDIA GRID vGPU deployments.
+As you can see, the new features in GPM 11.6 make this product a great tool for troubleshooting not only logon slowness but also overall Citrix session performance.
 A unified troubleshooting interface and numerous session reports right out of the box without custom code or 3rd party plugins makes Goliath Performance Monitor your one-stop-shop for all your monitoring and troubleshooting needs for Citrix and End user experience.